SOLitude Lake Management Offers Tips to Prevent Toxic Algae Blooms

 “Harmful Algal Blooms can be a detriment not only to human and animal life but also to the ecosystem itself,” said David Ellison, Aquatic Biologist and Regional Director at SOLitude.
 “HABs often indicate that the affected lake, pond or reservoir is suffering from some kind of imbalance.”

-To limit the growth of HABs in your waterbody, SOLitude Lake Management, an industry leader in lake, pond, reservoir and wetland management, fisheries management, and related environmental services for the United States, recommends the following ecologically-sustainable measures to homeowners, ranch and land owners, golf courses and municipalities:
+To limit the growth of HABs in your waterbody, SOLitude Lake Management, an industry leader in the lake, pond, reservoir and wetland management, fisheries management, and related environmental services for the United States, recommends the following ecologically sustainable measures to homeowners, ranch and landowners, golf courses and municipalities: